brooksvb/vagrant-hub/README.md

 `vagrant ssh` - Self explanatory

-When you configure certain local services or programs to connect to the machine, you may do so through SSH.
-The best way to configure this is to configure the SSH connection to use a private key pair, then select the `private_key` that appears in `./.vagrant/machines/***/private_key`.
+When you configure certain local services or programs to connect to the machine, you may do so through SSH tunnel.
+This works when some other methods like port forwarding don't seem to be working The best way to configure this is to configure the SSH connection to use a private key pair, then select the `private_key` that appears in `./.vagrant/machines/***/private_key`.
 You will use `vagrant` as the user.